-When cats groom themselves, you have got to wonder why this process seems more graceful than when a dog attempts to do the same.
-Why oh why do cats seem to groom themselves, and their people too, more often than not?
+When cats groom themselves, you have to wonder why this process seems more graceful than when a dog attempts to do the same.
+Which also begs the question, why do cats seem to groom themselves, and their people too, more often than not?
 Cats can spend anywhere from 15-50% of their time grooming themselves each day.
 But when does the feline grooming process border on excessive?
-We know (and love) a thing or two about cats and love demystifying the weird and wonderful things about them.

-Cats aren’t entirely selfish; despite some of their natural tendencies, they are actually quite loving and giving!
-When female cats give birth, they groom their kittens to move their bodily functions along, like breathing, and to clean them of course.
+Cats aren’t entirely selfish.
+Despite some of their natural tendencies, they are actually quite loving and giving!
+When female cats give birth, they groom their kittens to move their bodily functions along, like breathing, in addition to cleaning them.
 This is also a way to transfer their scent to their babies, groom hard-to-reach areas, and to teach their babies how to groom themselves.
-If only teenagers caught on as quickly...
+If only teenagers caught on as quickly!

 Just because your cat can and will groom themselves, doesn’t mean they couldn’t use a little human help.
-Brush your cat a few times a week and bathe when necessary (and at your own risk!).
+Brush your cat a few times a week and bathe when necessary (at your own risk).
 Remember they love you and are grateful for your help, despite their noisy protestations.